davidgasquez/handbook/content/computer-science/data.md

 5. Create a model.
   1. [Start with the simplest model!](https://developers.google.com/machine-learning/guides/rules-of-ml/).
 That will be your [baseline model](https://blog.insightdatascience.com/always-start-with-a-stupid-model-no-exceptions-3a22314b9aaa).
   2. Evaluate the model with the defined metric.
 6. Make sure everything works end to end.
+You design it, you train it, you deploy it.
   1. [Deploy the model quickly](https://nlathia.github.io/2019/08/Machine-learning-faster.html) and automatically.
   2. Add a clear description of the model.
   3. Monitor models in production.
 [Monitor model output](https://youtu.be/hqxQO7MoQIE).